PgBiel/elembic/src/element.typ

   // - If operands is empty or has more than one element, something bad
   // happened.
 Otherwise, its only remaining element is the evaluated result of
   // the root filter.
+  //
+  // We also have an "op-stack" to indicate the current operation.
+  // The idea is to allow short circuiting when the latest operation is an AND
-  let filter-stack = (filter,)
-  let operands = ()
-  while filter-stack != () {
+  // or OR.
+Otherwise, the operation is ignored. let filter-stack = (filter,) let op-stack = () let operands = () while filter-stack != () {
     let last = filter-stack.last()